goldenb85/python-challenge/README.md

   * The greatest increase in profits (date and amount) over the entire period

-  * The greatest decrease in losses (date and amount) over the entire period
+  * The greatest decrease in losses (date and amount) over the entire period Another aspect of this project is to analyze the voting data.

 ## Data Source ##
 * [Budget Data](PyBank/Resources/budget_data.csv)